CCPC Logo

 Visit Website

 Pennsylvania Fish and Boat Commission This program provide grants for the planning, acquisition, development, expansion and rehabilitation of public boating facilities located on the waters of the Commonwealth.
 The goal of the program is to ensure Pennsylvania's recreational boaters have the highest quality boating facilities.
-The application period is now closed.
-There is no county specific information regarding funding.
+This program periodically issues a call for projects.

 Community Conservation Partnerships Program (C2P2)